SingleDevOps/justeatassessment/README.md

 ### Step 2: Build and run your app

 With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:

-**You need to connect you android/iOS Device to the computer, or your computer must have android/iOS emulator to run the following commands.**

-***(I do not have a Mac computer to compile the iOS version)***

 #### Android